ebeckk/ebeckk/README.md

 - 👋 Hi, I’m @ebeckk
 - 👀 I’m interested in learning!
-- 🌱 I’m currently learning Go and C
+- 🌱 I’m currently learning Python, C, and RISC-V
 - 💞️ I’m looking to collaborate on anything!
 Want to get some experience.

 <!---